Exeter: Roman

 In the late 2nd century, the ditch and rampart defences around the old fortress were replaced by a bank and wall enclosing a much larger area, some 92 acre.
-Although most of the visible structure is older, the course of the Roman wall was used for the subsequent Exeter city walls.
-Thus about 70% of the Roman wall remains, and most of its route can be traced on foot.
-The Devonian Isca seems to have been most prosperous in the first half of the 4th century: more than a thousand Roman coins have been found around the city and there is evidence for copper and bronze working, a stock-yard, and markets for the livestock, crops, and pottery produced in the surrounding countryside.
-The dating of the coins so far discovered, however, suggests a rapid decline: virtually none have been discovered dated after 380.
+The settlement seems to have been most prosperous in the first half of the 4th century: more than a thousand Roman coins have been found around the city and there is evidence for copper and bronze working, a stock-yard, and markets for the livestock, crops, and pottery produced in the surrounding countryside.
+The absence of coins dated after 380 suggests a rapid decline by this point.